-CLASS: I B.COM CA COURSE NAME: E NVIRONMENTAL STUDIES COURSE CODE: 17AEC101 UNIT - I (Environment) BATCH - 2017-2020
+CLASS:I B.COM(CA) COURSE NAME: ENVIRONMENTAL STUDIES COURSE CODE: 18AEC201 UNIT: I BATCH 2018-2021

-- The diagram above shows how both energy and inorganic nutrients flow through the ecosystem. - We need to define some terminology first. - Energy "flows" through the ecosystem in the form of carbon-carbon bonds. - When respiration occurs, the carbon-carbon bonds are broken and the carbon is combined with oxygen to form carbon dioxide. - This process releases the energy, which is either used by the organism (to move its muscles, digest food, excrete wastes, think, etc.) or the energy may be lost as heat. - The dark arrows represent the movement of this energy. - Note that all energy comes from the sun, and that the ultimate fate of all energy in ecosystems is to be lost as heat.
-Energy does not recycle!! - The other component shown in the diagram is the inorganic nutrients. - They are inorganic because they do not contain carbon-carbon bonds. - These inorganic nutrients include the phosphorous in your teeth, bones, and cellular membranes; the nitrogen in your amino acids (the building blocks of protein); and the iron in your blood (to name just a few of the inorganic nutrients). - The movement of the inorganic nutrients is represented by the open arrows. - Note that the autotrophs obtain these inorganic nutrients from the inorganic nutrient pool, which is usually the soil or water surrounding the plants or algae. - These inorganic nutrients are passed from organism to organism as one organism is consumed by another. - Ultimately, all organisms die and become detritus, food for the decomposers. - At this stage, the last of the energy is extracted (and lost as heat) and the inorganic nutrients are returned to the soil or water to be taken up again. - The inorganic nutrients are recycled, the energy is not. - Many of us, when we hear the word "nutrient" immediately think of calories and the carbon-carbon bonds that hold the caloric energy. - IT IS VERY IMPORTANT that you be careful in your use of the word nutrient in this sense. - When writing about energy flow and inorganic nutrient flow in an ecosystem, you must be clear as to what you are referring. - Unmodified by "inorganic" or "organic", the word "nutrient" can leave your reader unsure of what you mean. - This is one case in which the scientific meaning of a word is very dependent on its context.
+• They are inorganic because they do not contain carbon-carbon bonds.

+• These inorganic nutrients include the phosphorous in your teeth, bones, and cellular membranes; the nitrogen in your amino acids (the building blocks of protein); and the iron in your blood (to name just a few of the inorganic nutrients).

+- The movement of the inorganic nutrients is represented by the open arrows. - Note that the autotrophs obtain these inorganic nutrients from the inorganic nutrient pool, which is usually the soil or water surrounding the plants or algae. - These inorganic nutrients are passed from organism to organism as one organism is consumed by another. - Ultimately, all organisms die and become detritus, food for the decomposers. - At this stage, the last of the energy is extracted (and lost as heat) and the inorganic nutrients are returned to the soil or water to be taken up again. - The inorganic nutrients are recycled, the energy is not. - Many of us, when we hear the word "nutrient" immediately think of calories and the carbon-carbon bonds that hold the caloric energy. - IT IS VERY IMPORTANT that you be careful in your use of the word nutrient in this sense. - When writing about energy flow and inorganic nutrient flow in an ecosystem, you must be clear as to what you are referring. - Unmodified by "inorganic" or "organic", the word "nutrient" can leave your reader unsure of what you mean. - This is one case in which the scientific meaning of a word is very dependent on its context.
 Another example would be the word "respiration", which to the layperson usually refers to "breathing", but which means "the extraction of energy from carbon-carbon bonds at the cellular level" to most scientists (except those scientists studying breathing, who use respiration in the lay sense).